lonslonz/redis-copier/README.md

 redis-copier
 ====
-Copy commands of a redis server to another server in real time.
+Copies commands of a redis server to another server in real time.

 # Description

-This module copy one server's commands to another simply.
+This module copies one server's commands to another simply.
 You can use it to make REDIS development environment on local PC.
 It uses MONITOR to get commands.